History of the Perthshire Patons

 The Inverness Militia in 1804 - Donald will be in the background somewhere!

 The couple had at least three sons, although the dates of their birth cover such a vast period that it can only be assumed that there were several other children.
-The first of the known children, and who may have been the oldest, was James, born in Kiltearn in Ross and Cromarty, in 1797, which may have been Donald's and Isabella's first home.
-James death entry in 1883 later confirms that Donald spent most of his life as a master house carpenter.
+The first of the known children, and the oldest, was James, born in Kiltearn in Ross and Cromarty, in October 1797, with Donald noted as the father and as a servant to a Mr Barclay of Balcony.
+(James' death entry in 1883 later confirms that Donald spent most of his life as a master house carpenter).

 The next known about son is Donald, who was born in Edinburgh in 1808, and from his birth entry in the Edinburgh OPR we learn that Donald senior had left the carpentry trade for a period to become a soldier in the 75th Militia, the Inverness militia brigade, enlisting on February 5th 1808.
 From the Public Records Office in Kew Gardens, London, England, I have managed to track down a single adjutant's roll for the Inverness Militia covering the period from the end of 1807 to the end of 1808.
 The roll lists four entries that refer to Donald (PRO Kew: WO/13/1084):